Nwjr20/Dart-Code-Club-Modules/Unit3 Logic and Control Flow/README.md

 Open up DartPad (https://dartpad.dartlang.org/) and let's try some comparison operators.

-In the main() function, define 2 variables, making one equal to 5 and the other 10.
+In the 'main()' function, define 2 variables, making one equal to 5 and the other 10.
 We can make our first value by entering `int a = 5;`
 Repeat this for the other variable (let's name it `b`).

 Our Editor should look like this: